 In custom mode players can play multiplayer matches using custom game modes, settings, and maps.
 All modes and maps are available to play on and can be changed between matches by the party leader.
 Players must invite friends to play these games, however.

 Halo 3 shipped with 11 maps, and subsequently released 5 DLC bundles throughout the games life.
-The Heroic map pack adds three maps for free, Legendary adds 3 more for $10, Mythic adds an additional 3 for $10, Mythic II adds another 3 for $10 (or free if you bought ODST new), and Cold Storage adds one map for free.
+The Heroic map pack adds three maps for free, Legendary adds 3 more for $10, Mythic adds an additional 3 for $10, Mythic II adds another 3 for $10 (or free if the player bought ODST new), and Cold Storage adds one map for free.

 Construct is a map for 2-8 players (10 after they changed the max player count for Social Slayer) with no vehicles.
 It is a simple 3 leveled map which uses grav lifts as elevators.
 The main power weapon on this map is the Energy Sword which is found at the far end of the map on the third level.